A Quest for Justice

 What is the Dinah Project?

-The Dinah Project is a group of legal and feminist experts dedicated to ensuring recognition and justice for victims of conflict-related sexual violence, with a particular focus on the heinous sexual violence and gender atrocities perpetrated on October 7, 2023, and the ongoing abuse of hostages.
+The Dinah Project is made up of senior legal and gender experts determined that the world never forget the heinous gender crimes perpetrated on October 7, 2023 and during the hostages’ captivity.
 Founded in the immediate aftermath of the Hamas attacks, the project mobilized not only to bear witness to the atrocities, but to counter denial, misinformation, and global silence surrounding one of the most underreported dimensions of the attack: the systematic use of sexual violence as a weapon of war.
-The project is named after Dinah, the first recorded rape victim in the Bible, a symbol of the demand for recognition for all victims of sexual abuse.
-The name also evokes law and justice, reflecting the project’s commitment to advancing accountability and reshaping national and international legal doctrines, including those relating to terrorism and genocidal rape.
+The project is named after Dinah, whose rape is the first recorded in the Bible and who is a symbol of recognition for all victims of sexual abuse.
+The name also denotes law and justice.
+Dinah’s voice remains mute in the biblical story, and so we are committed, in her name, to raise the voices of all victims of CRSV, wherever it occurs.

 How has the Dinah Project contributed since its establishment?

-Based on its expertise and professionalism, the Dinah Project has provided briefings to the UN Security Council (New York), the UN High Commissioner for Human Rights (Geneva), and senior White House staff, as well as to high-level domestic officials and policymakers.
+Thanks to the expertise and professionalism of its leaders, the Dinah Project has provided briefings to the UN Security Council (New York), the UN High Commissioner for Human Rights (Geneva), and senior White House staff, as well as to high-level domestic officials and policymakers.
 The project has presented its findings and legal positions to dozens of ministers of foreign affairs, ambassadors, and diplomats across Europe, North America, and the Far East.

 The Dinah Project was instrumental in bringing to Israel a UN fact-finding mission led by Pramila Patten, Under-Secretary-General and Special Representative on Sexual Violence in Conflict (SRSG-SVC).
-The mission documented clear evidence of severe sexual violence, including rape, gang rape, sexualized torture, humiliation, and cruel treatment, and concluded that there are reasonable grounds to believe that conflict-related sexual violence was deliberately deployed during the October 7 attacks and that such violence persists against hostages.
+The mission, which arrived in Israel shortly after the events of October 7, documented clear evidence of severe sexual violence, including rape, gang rape, sexualized torture, humiliation, and cruel treatment, and concluded that there are reasonable grounds to believe that conflict-related sexual violence was deliberately deployed during the October 7 attacks continued during the hostages’ subsequent captivity.

 What is the impact of the Dinah Project?

-The project actively promotes international investigations and accountability mechanisms, including advocacy for the listing of Hamas under relevant UN mechanisms for the use of sexual violence as a tactic of war.
+The project actively promotes international investigations and mechanisms for attributing criminal liability, including advocacy for the listing of Hamas under relevant UN mechanisms for the use of sexual violence as a tactic of war.
 It advances an innovative legal thesis of collective and joint responsibility, aimed at enabling domestic and international prosecution even where direct attribution to individual perpetrators is impossible.
 The Dinah Project’s work has been widely cited and discussed in international media, diplomatic forums, legal institutions, and academic settings around the world.

 How can one join or engage with the Dinah Project?

 The Dinah Project works in collaboration with experts, civil society organizations, academic institutions, and policymakers in Israel and internationally.
-Individuals and institutions committed to advancing recognition, accountability, and justice for victims of conflict-related sexual violence are invited to engage through partnerships, conferences, briefings, legal initiatives, and advocacy efforts.
+Individuals and institutions committed to advancing recognition of, attribution of responsibility for, and justice for victims of conflict related sexual violence are invited to engage through partnerships, conferences, briefings, legal initiatives, and advocacy efforts.

 How can the Dinah Project be supported?

 The Dinah Project relies on public and philanthropic support to sustain its work.
-Support can be provided through financial contributions in multiple currencies, as well as through professional, academic, and public engagement.
+Support can be provided through financial contributions as detailed on the website, as well as through professional, academic, and public engagement.
 Contributions directly support research, evidentiary analysis, international advocacy, and efforts to counter denial, disinformation, and silencing of sexual violence in conflict.

 Why is the Dinah Project relevant beyond the Israeli context?

 The Dinah Project is not only about Israel.
-It serves as a global legal test case for addressing conflict-related sexual violence in situations where evidentiary challenges are acute and traditional criminal law frameworks fall short.
-By developing and advancing new legal and evidentiary approaches, the project seeks to influence international standards and accountability mechanisms, contributing to the protection of victims of sexual violence in conflicts worldwide.
+October 7 serves as a global legal test case for addressing conflict related sexual violence in situations where evidentiary challenges are acute and traditional criminal law frameworks fall short.
+By developing and advancing new legal and evidentiary approaches, the project seeks to influence international standards and mechanisms for attributing criminal liability, thereby contributing to the effort to promote protection of victims of sexual violence in conflicts worldwide.

 Prof. Ruth Halperin-Kaddari,